+Goal #

+Description

-Goal # Description 2 Annually demonstrate growth in English/language arts proficiency for all students as measured by academic marks, local assessment, and state-mandated assessments.
-State Priorities 4 and 8 An explanation of why the LEA has developed this goal.
-It is anitical family overall success of Crote that students are learning at a competitive rate to their poers, as measured by local and state assessments
+Annually demonstrate growth in English/language arts proficiency for all students as measured by academic marks, local assessment, and state-mandated assessments.

+State Priorities 4 and 8

 It is critical for the overall success of Crete that students are learning at a competitive rate to their peers, as measured by local and state assessments.
 Therefore, this goal was created with the intent that monthly, quarterly, and annually student data would be reviewed and teachers would adjust their teaching strategies and school-wide supports based upon student needs.